-NetEx/eFT can also be used as a standard TCP/IP application to enable communications between two or more application programs (which may be running on different hosts) to communicate with each other at multimegabit speeds.
+NetEx/eFT is used as a standard TCP/IP application to enable communications between two or more application programs (which may be running on different hosts) to communicate with each other at multimegabit speeds.

-The following sections describe how NetEx/eFT and the accompanying network protocol conform to the International Standards Organization (ISO) guidelines for open systems interconnection.
+The following sections describe how NetEx/eFT and the network protocol conform to the International Standards Organization (ISO) guidelines for open systems interconnection.